draios/onprem-install-docs/6.X/6.4.1/README.md

 It is also possible that you are using dynamic storage but have already created storage classes there.
 This dynamic storage could be AWS, GKE, or any other functioning dynamic storage you use.
 In this case, you would enter:

--   `storageclassProvisioner`: Leave empty; anything put here would be ignored.
+-   `storageclassProvisioner`: Leave empty; anything put here will be ignored.

 -   `storageclass``Name`: Provide the name of the pre-configured storage class you want to use.
 The installer will use this storage class for all the Sysdig platform stateful sets.